coljac

 Discussing the filter on Australia Talks

-Posted by Colin in Internet, Media on 03 30th, 2010 | 1 Comment
+Posted by Colin on Mar 30, 2010 in Internet, Media | 1 comment

 Last night I appeared on Radio National’s Australia Talks show alongside Senator Conroy (literally – he was next door in another booth).
 The filter was the topic, of course, and the debate went as expected; the Minister did his best to monopolise the airtime, scared the public with talk of how horrible child pornography is, and obfuscated where possible.